Skip to main content

 “Am I a rebound to you?”
 He asked doubtfully.
 Ajabdeh’s smile grew wider.

-“I am pretty sure I have had that and it did not work out.”
+“I am pretty sure I have had that, and it did not work out.”

 “Then?
 Why?”
 He asked.
 Ajabdeh shrugged.
 “I don’t know.
 Meeting you today felt like… like…”

 “I have been waiting for it to happen.”
 She looked up at his words and did not respond.
 He smiled back at her.
 “I am just trying to understand where we are headed.”
-The waiter came by to take the empty plates and refilled the wine.
+The waiter came by to take the empty plates and refill the wine.

 “You see that lighthouse.”
 She pointed as he nodded in an unsure way.
 “Its task is to lead the ships home.
 The ships just sail on.”